Jorma Kaukonen: Personal life

-Jorma married his first wife, Lena "Margareta" (née Pettersson; September 23, 1943 – December 28, 1997) in January 1964.
+Kaukonen married his first wife, Lena "Margareta" Pettersson (September 23, 1943 – December 28, 1997), in January 1964.
 They divorced in 1983.
-Jorma met his second wife, Vanessa, in Key West, Florida, on July 3, 1988.
-They married on December 7 of that year.
-He has a son, Zachary (born September 6, 1997) whose mother was Stephanie Kearse, and an adopted daughter, Izze.
+He met his second wife, Vanessa, in Key West, Florida, on July 3, 1988; they married on December 7 of that year.
+Kaukonen has a son, Zachary (born September 6, 1997), whose mother was Stephanie Kearse, and an adopted daughter, Izze.

 Equipment

 As a member of Jefferson Airplane, Kaukonen's primary guitar was a Gibson ES-345, noted for the visible Varitone dial on the guitar and the signature 345 logo on the headstock.
 Kaukonen presently endorses Martin Guitars.
 In 2010, Martin Guitars released the Martin M-30 Jorma Kaukonen Custom Artist Edition.
 This guitar was designed by Kaukonen and Martin's Dick Boak, using ideas from two Martin guitars that he had previously been playing – a David Bromberg Custom Artist Edition and a prototype model that Kaukonen called an "M-5."

 Epiphone released a Jorma Kaukonen signature model Riviera guitar in 2002.
 Kaukonen also uses and endorses the Fishman Loudbox amp.
+Jorma currently plays Flammang Acoustic Guitars, build by Luthier David Flammang in Iowa.